There is something so timeless, so infinitely present about the sense of magic and wonder in a child’s eyes.

 Laura (who’s been here the longest) or perhaps Kiki – all the cool girls work at Twirl – would disappear with my little pile and return them beautifully gift-wrapped and personalised for each child.
 The kids would see the familiar wrapping on the presents, and their eyes would light up.

-To learn more about Twirl and what they do for our community, please visit their site linked below this post.
-And if you’re in town for the Holidays with small children, definitely pick up something hot to warm your hands on, before taking them to Twirl’s magical playground.
+If you’re in town for the Holidays with small children, definitely pick up something hot to warm your hands on, before taking them to Twirl’s magical playground.
 You’ll be there for a while!

 It’s my birthday week.
 I’m celebrating and I’m taking the week off.